JochemTolsma/SNA-4-Social-Scientists/_book/01-intro.md

 The intended learning outcomes of the course are:

 1. Theoretical knowledge and insight:
-    -   you will be able to define core concepts related to a social network perspective\
+    -   you will be able to define core concepts related to a social network perspective.\
     -   You will be able to summarize what a social network perspective in social science research entails.\
 2. Academic attitude:\
     -   you develop a positive attitude towards applying a social network perspective in social science research.\
 3. Research skills: you will be able to apply a social network perspective in social science research.
-This encompasses:\
+This encompasses that:\
-    -   you will be able to deduce relevant and new social network hypotheses from existing theories\
+    -   you will be able to deduce relevant and new social network hypotheses from existing theories.\
-    -   you will be able able to collect and wrangle social network data\
+    -   you will be able able to collect and wrangle social network data.\
     -   you will be able to test these hypotheses with different social network analysis techniques.\

 ## Structure